nsmsn/dotcom/src/slash/support.md

 # Support this site

-This website is a hobby, and I’m not expecting to replace my day job or income by blogging.
+This website is a **hobby**, and I’m not expecting to replace my day job or income by blogging.
 That said, it does cost a little money to run a website.
 My main expenses are web/email hosting each month and domain renewal costs each&nbsp;year.

 If you like what I’m doing and want to support my blogging habit, there are a couple ways you can show your&nbsp;support: